BarrettLowe/LandcoverMultispectral/README.md

 As with most datasets, there are data to weed out or fish through.

 #### Clouds
 The LandCoverNet dataset contains images with clouds.
-For expediency of this project, cloudy images are considered no different than non cloudy images.
+Currently, any pixels with a cloud probability over 50% are ignored from both testing and training.
+It could be interesting to dig a little deeper into this.

 #### Acquisition
 Acquisition of the data was performed by using documentation and the jupyter notebook [here](https://github.com/radiantearth/mlhub-tutorials/blob/main/notebooks/radiant-mlhub-landcovernet.ipynb).
 Data was acquired by requesting 1 tile/chip from the data set with each classification category.
-Since some tiles have multiple categories, only 6 tiles were retrieved.
-This could be improved in the future for better test data.
+There is some overlap.
 ## Process
 ### Data Gathering
 Data was gathered using the [LandCover.ipynb](LandCover.ipynb) file.
-Ultimately, 6 tiles were chosen for training and 1 was chosen for testing.
+Ultimately, 5 tiles were chosen for training and 1 was chosen for testing.

 ### Preprocessing
-None.
-Improvements here would be to filter out cloudy pixels.
-Also additional bands could be used if they are converted to the same 10m resolution of the visible-spectrum bands.
+Pixels with a cloud probability > 50% are filtered out.
+For improvements on the data, additional bands could be used if they are converted to the same 10m resolution of the visible-spectrum bands.

 ### Training